-Nothing feels better in the winter than a warm, cozy bed.
+Nothing feels better on a cold winter night than a warm, cozy bed.
 But winter bedding often needs a bit more special care than lighter weight summer sheets and bedding to keep it soft and snuggly.

 Big Bedding Needs Big Washers & Dryers

 Unless you have purchased commercial-sized appliances, most household washers and dryers aren't adequately sized to accommodate something as large as a thick, winter weight queen or king-size comforter.

 If you do decide to wash at home, you should use a front load washer or high-efficiency top load washer without a center agitator to accommodate the bulk of the fabric.
 For better and faster cleaning results and with less strain on your home appliances, pack up your heavy, big linens and head to a coin laundry.
 Commercial-grade washers and dryers can handle up to 75 pounds of laundry.

 Check the care labels on your bedding for cleaning instructions.
 If the bedding is washable, a coin laundry is much less expensive than taking the items to a dry cleaner.
 When you're ready to wash, take advantage of the large folding tables to spread out the comforter and check it for specific stains.
 Use a solvent -based stain remover like Zout or Shout or Spray 'n Wash.
 If you don't have a solvent-based stain remover, apply a heavy-duty liquid detergent like Tide or Persil (these are leading high-performance brands that contain the necessary enzymes to break apart the stain molecules).

 Apply the stain remover and work it in with your fingers or a soft-bristled brush.
 Allow it to work for at least 15 minutes before adding the comforter to the washer.